Skip to content

 Infrastructure repairs have been necessary to maintain the vital highway link to West Maui.

-If Honoapʿiilani Highway is realigned away from the shoreline, the conversion of the existing roadway to a County-controlled local access route means the ability to remove or modify hard features, such as the sea wall, can be considered and implemented by the County.
+The conversion of the existing roadway to a County-controlled local access route means the ability to remove or modify hard features, such as the sea wall, can be considered and implemented by the County.

 What will happen to the old highway?

-If the roadway is realigned, HDOT would seek to transfer the old road to Maui County, who will then decide how the roadway will support planning and policies.
+HDOT would seek to transfer the old road to Maui County, who will then decide how the roadway will support planning and policies.
 Road access would be provided for existing homes, businesses, and pedestrians.

 Submit A Comment or Question